 - Develop improved flood-prediction and drought-monitoring capabilities

-Water & Energy Cycles, Weather, and Climate
+Water and Energy Cycles, Weather, and Climate

 Recent model simulations of the effects of greenhouse gases on climate show that current models agree quite well in predicting temperature change but disagree significantly in predicting surface-moisture change and water-resource availability.
 Accurate soil-moisture information, such as data from SMAP, will improve the performance and enhance the predictive ability of numerical weather-prediction models and seasonal climate models.
 Soil moisture is a key control on evaporation and transpiration at the land-atmosphere boundary.
 Because vaporizing water requires large amounts of energy, soil-moisture control also has a significant impact on the surface energy flux.
 Soil-moisture variations affect the evolution of weather and climate, particularly over continental regions.